bradrn/brassica/docs/Reference.md

   Brassica will form the longest possible grapheme at each point in the word, from left to right.

+### Word highlighting

+The graphical frontends of Brassica provide an option to highlight output words which are ‘Different to input’.
+This highlighting occurs for all words which satisfy one of the following conditions:

+- At least one sound change has successfully matched, where the input word has different graphemes to the output word, and the sound change was not flagged with `-x`.
+- At least one grapheme in the word was replaced by a category definition block.

 ## Sound changes

 ### Sound change syntax